godot-dimensions/g4mf/specification/specification.md

 G4MF stores data with a combination of buffers, buffer views, and accessors.
 As an analogy with computer storage drives, a buffer is a disk, a buffer view is a partition, and an accessor is a file system.

 For convenience, the details of how these work are described in a separate file: [G4MF Data](parts/data.md).

+## Lights

+G4MF lights define the light sources in the scene.
+Each light object defines the properties of a light, such as the type, color, intensity, and other properties.
+Lights may be referenced by nodes to instance them in the scene.

+For convenience, the details of how lights work are described in a separate file: [G4MF Light](parts/light.md).

 ## Meshes